 Under normal circumstances, when the diagnosis function is sent to the remote terminal unit, the user program in this remote terminal unit will not be affected.
-Diagnosis can't access user logic such as discrete magnitude and the register.
+The user logic cannot be accessed by diagnosis, such as: discrete magnitude and register.
 The error counter in the remote terminal unit can be remotely reset by applying some functions.